 Part of love’s complications stem from the fact that it can be challenging when the person you love doesn’t feel the same way — or when they do, but your relationship fails to take off.

 Love can also complicate life because it takes different forms, and you might not immediately recognize which type of love you’re feeling.

-Deciphering your feelings and trying to identify exactly which type of love you feel — while tight in its grip — might not be the easiest task, but we’re here to help.
+Deciphering your feelings and identifying exactly which type of love you feel — while tight in its grip — might not be the easiest task, but we’re here to help.

 Keep reading to learn more about how to tell these related, but still uniquely different, experiences apart.